 The Company is committed to ensuring strong corporate governance practices on behalf of its shareholders.
-Cigna Corporation's Practices, together with the charters of its Audit, Corporate Governance, Finance, People Resources and Executive Committees, establish a framework of policies and practices for Cigna's effective governance.
+Cigna Corporation's Practices, together with the charters of its Audit, Corporate Governance, Finance, People Resources and Executive Committees, establish a framework of policies and practices for effective governance across the Enterprise.

 Over the past few years, the respective Boards in the Company have implemented significant measures to strengthen the corporate governance framework, including the risk management function, in readiness for Solvency II which was effective from 1 January 2016.
+During 2020, Cigna Europe's business units were brought together to form the Europe and Global Segments business under common leadership.
+Changes were made to ensure that business and legal entity management is aligned and to further strengthen corporate governance arrangements.

-The principles of Cigna Corporation's Practices, which are available at www.cigna.com/about-us/corporate-governance, are followed within Europe as articulated in the Regulatory Supervisory Report of the Company and the numerous supporting policies.
+The principles of Cigna Corporation's Practices, which are available at www.cigna.com/aboutus/company-profile/corporate-governance, are followed in Europe as articulated in the Company's Regular Supervisory Report and the numerous supporting policies.
 These address Board of Directors structure and leadership, director qualifications, director independence, and committee structure and roles.
 The governance policies and practices of the Company are regularly reviewed in light of developments in corporate governance and the Regulatory Supervisory Report and charters of the Board of Directors (sub) committees are updated when deemed appropriate for the Company.
+SOLVENCY AND FINANCIAL CONDITION REPORT 2021 - MYRTLE, CLICE and CEIC 5

-The primary role of the Board of Directors is the oversight of the management of the Company's business affairs and assets (including at group level for responsibilities delegated from Myrtle and Elmwood).
-To fulfil their responsibilities, Cigna's European Boards, both directly and through their specialised committees, regularly engage with management, ensure management accountability and review the most critical issues that face Cigna.
+The primary role of the Board of Directors is the oversight of management of the Company's business affairs and assets (including at group level for responsibilities delegated from Myrtle and Elmwood).
+To fulfil their responsibilities, Cigna's European Boards, both directly and through their specialised committees, regularly engage with management, ensure management accountability and review the most critical issues that face the Company.
 Among other things, the Boards review the Company's strategy and mission, its execution on financial and strategic plans, and succession planning.

 The Board also oversees risk management and approves executive compensation.
-All directors play an active role in overseeing the Company's business strategy at the Board and committee levels.
-The primary objective of the Risk Management System (RMS) is to identify, measure, monitor, manage and report the risks that the Company is exposed to on at least annual level.
-The Risk Management System comprises the strategies, processes and reporting procedures to meet this objective.
+All directors play an active role in overseeing the Company's business strategy at Board and committee levels.

+The company has in place a Risk Management System (RMS), the primary objective of which is to identify, measure, monitor, manage and report the risks that the Company is exposed to on at least an annual basis.
+The RMS comprises the strategies, processes and reporting procedures to meet this objective.
 The Company has identified five key material risk exposures which form the basis of the Risk Profile: Insurance, Investment, Credit, Business and Operational risk.
 Each of these key risks is defined within the Risk Universe and includes all sub risk components.
-The Risk Universe also discloses the primary method adopted to internally identify, assess and measure each material risk.
+The Risk Universe also defines the primary method adopted internally to identify, assess and measure each material risk.